On the Western tip of the island of

 Peenemunde during WWII.
 Earlier ultra-secret

-were also developed in Peenemunde by other teams
+also developed in Peenemunde by other teams of

-transported to the US after the war.
+and transported to the US after the WWII.
 It was

 launched for the first time from White